raincoat4/cmpt353e3/README.md

 # cmpt353e3
-investigations using kalman and LOESS filtering and applying these to general data points, as well as GPS data to get an estimate for distance and path walked.
+Investigations using kalman and LOESS filtering and applying these to general data points, as well as GPS data to get an estimate for distance and path walked.

-result of GPS smooth is found in output.gpx
+Result of GPS smoothing is found in output.gpx -> an estimation for the path walked.